 - Engage visitors for a reason: keep in mind that the purpose of using chatbots is guiding your visitor to complete a certain action.
 Don’t create flows that lead to nowhere.

-- Add some human touch: customers don’t mind using chatbots, but it doesn’t mean that the communication should be robo-like.
-Make sure that sent messages give a feeling of speaking with a human being – they’re warm, polite and enriched with the voice of your brand.
+- Add some human touch: customers don’t mind using chatbots, but it doesn’t mean that the communication should be robot-like.
+Make sure that the messages give a feeling of speaking with a human being – they’re warm, polite and enriched with the voice of your brand.

 - Keep the flows as short as possible: get your visitor to the finish line with the shortest path possible to make sure that they won’t tire and drop off in the middle of the conversation.

-- Use personalisation: with the magic of personalisation, you’re 80% more likely to convert traffic into sales.
-Make sure to use your visitor’s name or personalised discounts – that’s something that customers value.
+- Use personalization: with the magic of personalization, you’re 80% more likely to convert traffic into sales.
+Make sure to use your visitor’s name or offer personalized discounts – that’s something that customers value.

 - Avoid great blocks of text: for the convenience of your visitors, don’t make them read too much text.
 Keep chatbot responses short and give your audience some time between sending the next messages.

 What should you measure?
 A few examples of metrics to look after:

 - Interactions ending with success (e.g. generated leads or conversion rate from discount coupons sent by chatbot),

 - Overall customer satisfaction,